 - b.
 Annual leave accruals for partial months of service will be on a prorated basis. - c.
 Employees who work less than full-time shall accrue annual leave credit semi-monthly on a prorated basis according to the above schedule and hours in pay status. - d.
 Bargaining unit members falling under this Section will receive 7.5 hours credit to their leave balance in the second pay period of July of each year, upon reaching their fifteenth (15th) year of service to be used as a floating holiday.
 Accrual and use of floating holidays will be consistent with the leave and holiday provisions of the collective bargaining agreement. - 2.
 An employee shall not accrue annual leave until completion of ninety (90) calendar days of full-time service, whereupon the employee shall be credited with accrual as provided in Paragraph 1 above, retroactive to the date of appointment. - 3.
 Leave Anniversary Date.
 Changes in the rate of annual leave accrual shall take effect at the beginning of the pay period immediately following the pay period in which the employee completes the prescribed period of full-time service. - 4.
-Annual leave earned during the semi-monthly pay period will be credited on the first (1st) day of the following pay period. - В. - 1.
-Each full-time employee shall take at least seventy-five (75) hours of annual leave during each calendar period (leave year) beginning December 16 and ending December 15 of the succeeding year except that employees exempted from 25.01.F of this Article must use one hundred twelve and one-half (112.5) hours.
+Annual leave earned during the semi-monthly pay period will be credited on the first (1st) day of the following pay period.

+1. Each full-time employee shall take at least seventy-five (75) hours of annual leave during each calendar period (leave year) beginning December 16 and ending December 15 of the succeeding year except that employees exempted from 25.01.F of this Article must use one hundred twelve and one-half (112.5) hours.
 Up to 37.5 hours of annual leave cashed in under 25.01.C of this Article will be applied to the employee's mandatory leave usage requirement.
 Seasonal employees of less than twelve (12) months duration shall be exempt from mandatory leave.
 Flextime credits earned in accordance with Article 22.02.F may not be used until the member has satisfied the mandatory leave usage requirements.
-Part-time employees shall have the mandatory leave requirement prorated based upon the number of hours the employee is regularly scheduled to work. - 2.
-Any employee who does not use this leave shall have the unused portion deducted from their leave account balance as of December 15.
+Part-time employees shall have the mandatory leave requirement prorated based upon the number of hours the employee is regularly scheduled to work.